eosnetworkfoundation/grant-framework/applications/trustswap.md

 ## Development Roadmap

-For each milestone,

-- make sure to include a specification of your software. _Treat it as a contract_; the level of detail must be enough to later verify that the software meets the specification.
-- include the amount of funding requested _per milestone_.
-- include documentation (tutorials, API specifications, architecture diagrams, whatever is appropriate) in each milestone.
-This ensures that the code can be widely used by the community.
-- provide a test suite, comprising unit and integration tests, along with a guide on how to set up and run them.
-- commit to providing Dockerfiles for the delivery of your project.
-- indicate milestone duration as well as number of full-time employees working on each milestone.
-- **Deliverables 0a-0c are mandatory for all milestones**, and deliverable 0e at least for the last one.
-If you do not intend to deliver one of these, please state a reason in its specification (e.g. Milestone X is research oriented and as such there is no code to test).

 ### Overview

-- **Total Estimated Duration:** The new fronend deployments will take 2 months of work, an one month of testing and debuging.
+- **Total Estimated Duration:** The front end deployments and maiinet deployments of smart contract will take 2 months of work, plus one month of testing and debuging.

 ### Milestone 1  — Implement redesigned Swap frontend

-- **Estimated duration:** 1 month
+- **Estimated duration:** 3 months
 - **FTE:**  2
 - **Costs:** 10,000 USD